the ultimate guide to crate training puppies 6 scaled

 Regular exercise and play are vital for keeping your puppy happy and healthy, as well as aiding in the crate training process.
 Make sure your puppy gets plenty of exercise to burn off excess energy and prevent restlessness in the crate.
 Engage in interactive play sessions to stimulate your puppy both mentally and physically.
 A tired puppy is more likely to settle down and relax in the crate, making crate training easier for both of you.

-See also The Ultimate Guide to Crate Training a New Puppy
+See also The Ultimate Guide to Puppy Crate Training

 Building Gradual Confinement